-SDHC will not verify, count, or report income amounts specifically identified by HUD as 100% excluded from the income calculation process, as well as earnings for full time students ages 18 to 23, which are 100% excluded.
+SDHC will not verify, count, or report income amounts specifically identified by HUD and/ or MTW policy as 100% excluded from the income calculation process, as well as earnings for full-time students ages 18 to 23, which are 100% excluded.
 Examples of 100% excluded income are earnings from minors, amounts paid by a State agency to the family for the care of a family member with a developmental disability, and food stamps.

-16. Local Income Inclusion (Moving Forward Participants)
+16. Local Income Inclusion (Housing Choice Voucher Participants)

-Income received as KinGap, Foster Care, and Adoption Assistance payments are not excluded as income in the Moving Forward program.
+Income received as KinGap, Foster Care, and Adoption Assistance payments are not excluded as income in the Housing Choice Voucher program per Moving Forward initiative.
 The entire amounts received from these income sources will be counted as income and used in the rent calculation.